plotly/plotly.github.io/_posts/plotly2/2016-08-12-range-slider-in-plotly-2.md

 ---
 layout: tutorial-single_layout
-title: Range Slider and Timescale Buttons in Plotly 2.0
+title: How to Add a Range Slider and Timescale Buttons in Plotly 2.0
-subtitle: Add these great tools to your already interactive plot.
+subtitle: Learn to add a range slider and timescale buttons to a time-series chart using the Plotly 2.0 data visualization tool.
 permalink: /range-slider/
 imageurl: ../static/images/styling-and-customizing-graphs/rangesliderandtimescalethumb.png
 state: active